Cost of Living in North Dakota

 Taxes in North Dakota: What Residents Pay

-Taking all state-level taxes together, North Dakota's total tax burden is relatively light compared to most states, leaving residents with more disposable income after meeting their tax obligations.
+The total state-level tax burden in North Dakota combines to 7.9 across income, sales, and property taxes — a figure that is relatively light compared to most states, leaving residents with more disposable income after meeting their tax obligations.
 The favorable tax climate in North Dakota is a meaningful financial advantage that can offset higher costs in other categories, making the state attractive for tax-conscious individuals, remote workers choosing where to establish residency, and retirees on fixed incomes.
+Breaking this down: the state income tax tops out at 1.9, applying to wages, investment gains, and most retirement income.
+The sales tax rate of 5.0 applies to most retail purchases, dining, and services, with local jurisdictions potentially adding their own surcharges.
+Property taxes at 0.94 of assessed value mean an annual bill of approximately $2,397 on a median-priced home of $255,000 — or about $200 per month folded into mortgage escrow.
+Together, these three components determine how much of a household's gross income actually reaches the bank account.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare